DISCOVER YOUR POTENTIAL REDUCTION IN FUEL COST WITH THE COMPARISON CALCULATOR

 EV (Electric Vehicle) sales have increased rapidly over the past few years and it is a trend that is set to continue.
 There is now a lot of choice and the prospect of switching to EV can be met with both excitement and trepidation.
-At Nathaniel Cars we see the transition to electric vehicles to be the benefit of motorists, the environment and to our wider communities.
+At Nathaniel Cars, we see the transition to electric vehicles to be the benefit of motorists, the environment and to our wider communities.
 With so much information available, it can be confusing.
-We have created this short handy guide to answer the most common questions we are asked regarding the coming EV revolution.
+With our in-house plug-in car experts from our Cardiff and Bridgend branches, we have created this short handy guide to answer the most common questions we are asked regarding the coming EV revolution.

 Not all alternative fuelled vehicles are made equal.
 Most now fall into two categories, PHEV also known as Plug In-Hybrid electric vehicles and BEV also known as Battery Electric Vehicles.
 Each have their advantages.